 I know I just published a post showing you how I used two household items to refinish scratched wood, but even after I removed the scratches I still wasn’t happy with the antique desk.
 I tossed around the idea of completely stripping the wood, but it made me tired just thinking about it.
 I know, that might sound silly, because I love to refinish and paint furniture.
-Just when I was about to give up on the idea of refinishing the desk, I got a tip from a friend on Instagram on how to strip furniture the easy way with minimal sanding.
+Just when I was about to give up on the idea of refinishing the desk, I got a tip from a friend on Instagram on how to strip the paint and sealer off of furniture with minimal sanding.
 Let me tell you friends, this is a game changer.

-I’ve been stripping furniture for years, and to be honest, it’s not my favorite thing to do.
-It’s labor intensive and time consuming and takes forever to strip all the paint, stain and polyurethane.
+I’ve been stripping paint off of furniture for years, and to be honest, it’s not my favorite thing to do.
+It’s labor intensive and time consuming and takes forever to strip all the layers off of an antique piece of furniture.

 Like I said earlier I was about to give up on my plans to refinish this desk due to, well, my desire for a quick fix.
 Let me show you what it looked like.

 It’s a solid wood antique table with a cherry finish.
 I love the style of the desk, but I don’t like the red finish.
-My choices were simple; paint it, leave it, or strip it.
+My choices were simple; paint it (probably with chalk paint), stain over the old stain, strip it, or leave it as is.

 Lately I’ve been finding it hard to paint over solid wood.
 I love the look of solid wood and I hate to hide solid wood with a paint color that I might not like in the future.
 I just didn’t want to hassle with stripping the paint.
 I made up my mind that I would keep the desk as it is.

-Just when I almost gave up my idea of stripping any paint off of this furniture piece, I got a great tip from a friend.
+Just when I almost gave up my idea of removing the layers of paint and sealer off of this furniture piece, I got a great tip from a friend.

 Y’all ready for this?
-She said to use a spray stripper on the desk and then wrap it with saran wrap and leave it overnight.
+She said to apply the paint stripper on the desk and then wrap it with saran wrap and leave it overnight.

 Saran Wrap?
 Whoa, this was a new one.